cesarvr/blog/content/post/istio-2.md

 ![Python server](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/istio-2/python-server.gif)

-## Running Locally
+## Running The Proxy

-We execute the script again and now we got this:
+As you can see above our server is running in *port 8087* and is running in the same logical host (my laptop).
+So let's start our "Proxy" starting in *port 8080*.

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/completed-local.gif?raw=true)

-We first try using the not-decorated instance service with no telemetry or custom 404 page, then see how executing our "Proxy" process we can add those features.
+We first try using the simple version and the we decorate that service with by executing our process in the same machine.

 # Container Oriented Programming

 ## Before We Start

-Here we are going to do some Kubernetes/OpenShift heavy stuff, if you get lost with some buzz word you can take a look at this [getting started guide](https://github.com/cesarvr/Openshift).
+Here we are going to do some Kubernetes/OpenShift heavy stuff, if you get lost with some *buzz word*, I'll invite you to take a look at this [getting started guide](https://github.com/cesarvr/Openshift).

 ## Pod

-We finished with the development for now, let's test deploy our creation in Kubernetes/OpenShift.
+Let's test deploy our creation in Kubernetes/OpenShift.
 If you remember the [first article](https://cesarvr.io/post/istio/) we build our *pod* using a template that looks similar to this:

 ```xml
 apiversion: v1